chgiztech/crypto-api/README.md

 # 🚀 Ethereum API Backend

-This project integrates **MetaMask** to fetch balances, send transactions, and interact with the Ethereum blockchain using a Node.js/NestJS backend.
+This project is a backend service built with **NestJS** for interacting with the Ethereum blockchain via Ethereum RPC.
+It allows querying balances, sending transactions, and retrieving block data.

 ## ✨ Features